CodeFromAnywhere/openapisearch/README.md

 ![](sync.drawio.svg)

 This is the intended daily synchronisation process which ensures search results are up-to-date and of high quality.
 Besides filtering out invalid OpenAPIs, OpenAPISearch also generates useful metadata so enhance listing quality.

-# TODO

-# Calculated data

-- Bring back openapiSummary without dependency
-- Create info.x-generated-description for all items based on summary and other metadata.
-- Create categories using LLM too (using x-generated-description and hardcoded categories)
-- 10 related providers out of 50 using search + LLM
-- Reindex all with generated description in data

-# MAKING ACTIONSCHEMA STABLE:

-1. At semantic-operation-search, sync with metadata
-2. ActionSchema Lucky search should work and be fast

-For more ideas and wishes, see [backlog](BACKLOG.md)